 Which Piano Tuning Method is Better and Why Should You Hire Steven Malicki.

 I prefer aural or ‘ear’ piano tuning.
 Every piano is unique and tunes slightly different.
 There is also a level of subjectivety, and I prefer the sound and stability my pianos render as well as the harmonic blend.
 Some piano technicians and tuners use electronic devices.
-I believe one must become proficient aurally before tuning with any electronic equipment.
+I absolutely believe that a technician must become proficient aurally before tuning with any electronic equipment.
 My client reviews speak to this.

 Traditionally, all instruments have been tuned by ear.
 After a reference note is established, piano tuners adjust the pitches of all the other notes relative to each other, based upon the reference pitch.
 Piano Tuners typically choose a ‘C’ or an ‘A’ temperament depending on the scale design of the piano to get kind of mesh that makes all 12 notes sound best together.
 This is usually done by using intervals to set and test proper spacing or distance between the 12 notes.